Welcome to the fantastical world of New York City travel tips.

 Why is impeding the flow of foot traffic such a big deal?

-Well, all New Yorkers are in a rush, at all times.
+Well, all New Yorkers are in a rush, all the time.
 And anyone who gets in our way is either openly scorned or is abruptly pushed out of the way.

-We are a fast-paced city that is full of stressed out, high strung individuals.
+We are a fast-paced city that is full of stressed out, high strung individuals who have copious amounts of caffeine running through their veins.
 So don’t mess with us as we speed walk down the sidewalk (BIG New York City tourist mistake).

 ***Check out this Skip the Line 9/11 Memorial and Museum Ticket so that you can see this touching New York City attraction without spending most of your day in line. ***